ToniWonKanobi/theoveranalyzed.net/posts/2015/2/26/aapl-750b.md

 John Lilly wrote recently on Apple's reaching $750B in market capitalization.
 And the most interesting part about it isn't so much how high Apple has soared, but instead, it is seeing how far them have come.

-The post-Jobs days at Apple were [the dark times][wikipedia].
+The post-Jobs days at Apple were [the dark times][1].
 That Apple Computer, Inc. maintained enough of a following throughout those terrible years speaks *volumes* as to just how great the UI/UX must have been to garner such a loyal fanbase.

 Things did get better, though.